Manish-373/Banking-System-using-JDBC-and-MySQL/README.md

 Money Transactions:

-Debit money
+1. Debit money

-Credit money
+2. Credit money

-Transfer money between accounts
+3. Transfer money between accounts

-Balance Inquiry with security PIN verification.
+4. Balance Inquiry with security PIN verification.

-Secure Transactions using JDBC transactions (commit/rollback).
+5. ecure Transactions using JDBC transactions (commit/rollback).

-Auto-generated Account Numbers with custom prefix.
+6. Auto-generated Account Numbers with custom prefix.

-Menu-driven Console Interface for ease of use.
+7. Menu-driven Console Interface for ease of use.
 ---
 ***3. Technology Stack***

-Programming Language: Java SE
+* Programming Language: Java SE

-Database: MySQL 8.0+
+* Database: MySQL 8.0+

-Connectivity: JDBC (Java Database Connectivity)
+* Connectivity: JDBC (Java Database Connectivity)

-Development Tools:
+* Development Tools:

-MySQL Workbench / Command Line Client
+* MySQL Workbench / Command Line Client

-JDK 8 or above
+* JDK 8 or above

-IDE: VS Code, IntelliJ IDEA, or Eclipse
+* IDE: VS Code, IntelliJ IDEA, or Eclipse
 ---
 ***4. Prerequisites***

 Before running the project, ensure you have:

-Basic knowledge of Java (OOP, Exception Handling, Loops, Conditionals)
+* Basic knowledge of Java (OOP, Exception Handling, Loops, Conditionals)

-Understanding of JDBC for database connectivity
+* Understanding of JDBC for database connectivity

-Familiarity with SQL (DDL, DML) commands
+* Familiarity with SQL (DDL, DML) commands
 ---
 ***5. System Workflow***

-Register or Login using email and password.
+1. Register or Login using email and password.

-If you don’t have a bank account, create one.
+2. If you don’t have a bank account, create one.

 Once logged in:

-Debit or Credit money.
+* Debit or Credit money.

-Transfer funds between accounts.
+* Transfer funds between accounts.

-Check balance using security PIN.
+* Check balance using security PIN.

-Logout when done.
+* Logout when done.
 ---
 ***6. Uses / Applications***

 The Banking System can be used in:

-Banking Institutions
+1. Banking Institutions

-Manage user accounts, deposits, withdrawals, and transfers.
+* Manage user accounts, deposits, withdrawals, and transfers.

-Ensure secure transactions with PIN authentication.
+* Ensure secure transactions with PIN authentication.

-Fintech Startups
+2. Fintech Startups

-As a backend system for online banking applications.
+* As a backend system for online banking applications.

-Learning & Academic Projects
+3. Learning & Academic Projects

-Ideal for demonstrating transaction management (commit/rollback).
+* Ideal for demonstrating transaction management (commit/rollback).

-Explains HAS-A relationship between classes (User, Accounts, AccountsManager).
+* Explains HAS-A relationship between classes (User, Accounts, AccountsManager).